CRACKISH/mcp-openai-atlassian-proxy/README.md

 ## Behavior

 1. Client connects: `GET /sse` on the relevant port.
-2. Shim creates (or reuses shared upstream MCP client) and local MCP server emits its own endpoint for `/messages`.
+2. Shim creates (or reuses) the upstream MCP client and local MCP server.
+3. The proxy automatically determines the protocol for connecting to upstream:
+    - `/mcp` or `.mcp` — streamable HTTP
+    - `/sse` or `.sse` — SSE
+    - fallback: tries both options
-3. Only `search` and `fetch` are listed; no dynamic filtering of upstream tool lists.
+4. Only `search` and `fetch` are listed; no dynamic filtering of upstream tool lists.
-4. Tool invocation -> delegate builds upstream arguments -> upstream call -> delegate maps result -> compact JSON returned.
+5. Tool invocation -> delegate builds upstream arguments -> upstream call -> delegate maps result -> compact JSON returned.
-5. SSE only (streamable HTTP left out to stay lean).

 ---